djboulet/djboulet.github.io/doc/source/index.rst

 License
 -------
-This software is open source and free software licensed under the GNU GPL Version 3.
+Hello This software is open source and free software licensed under the GNU GPL Version 3.